Best Airdrops Crypto Cards 2026

 Solana ecosystem exposure: xPlace (XP farming, TGE Q4 2026) or Solflare (next rewards program TBD).
 Both Solana-native with self-custody.

 Self-custody + airdrops: xPlace (Solana self-custody) and MetaMask (MPC wallet, S2 TBD) are the cleaner forward-looking watches.
-Tria remains relevant for self-custody and prior-season claims, but Season 2 XP accumulation is closed.
+Tria remains relevant for self-custody and its live Season 3 points-and-mystery-box program, though Season 3 replaced the old XP-to-token path with equity-draw boxes.

 Beginners (first airdrop): xPlace Standard ($0 fee, 1% XP toward confirmed $XP TGE) paired with a primary cashback card.
 Simpler than KAST now that KAST's pre-TGE framing has been retired.